SimbaBuilds/Reggie_Frontend/instructions.md

 #Project Overview
 I am building a web applicaiton called Reggie that is a software product that will speed up workflows in the education admin space.
-This is the front end of the applicaiton built in NextJS.
+This is the front end of the application to be built in NextJS.
 You will be using NextJS, as well as shadcn, tailwind, and lucid icon.
-The backend is in python and it will handle all complex logic as well as database interactions.
+The backend is in python and it will handle all complex logic and database interactions.

 If there is specific API documentation you need to complete a task, please ask for it instead of guessing.

 #Core Functionalities

-The public facing interface will include the following information:
+The public facing interface will include the following pages:

 1. Landing page -- SEO optimized
     a.
 Marketing notes:
         i.
 “No 4 month lead time: have your records digitized as soon as you can scan them to yourself”